PriyanshuThakur09/superstore-sales-dashboard/README.md

 # Superstore Sales Dashboard & Forecasting | Power BI Project

 ## Project Overview
-This Power BI dashboard analyzes the sales and profit performance of a Superstore across regions, categories, customer segments, and timeframes.
+This Power BI dashboard analyzes the sales and profit performance of a fictional Superstore across regions, categories, customer segments, and timeframes.
 It also includes a 10-day sales forecast using built-in time series tools in Power BI.

 ## Tools Used
 - Power BI Desktop